-Test environments (test devices, OS versions, etc.)
+test environments (test devices, operating system versions, etc.)

-Types of testing that will be run, taking into account the specifics of the project
+types of testing that will be run, taking into account the specifics of the project

-Criteria for the start and end of testing
+criteria for the start and end of testing.

+Defining test cases is standard practice.
+It’s developed for a particular test scenario to verify that an app works as it’s supposed to.
 Test cases consist of a title, preconditions, steps to be taken, and expected results.

 Here’s an example of a test case:

-And an example of a checklist:
+An example of a checklist:

 Test environment setup